 Natural recharge was estimated using the same methodology that was developed for the 2022 Alternative Plan Update numerical model.
-The 2022 Alternative Plan Update groundwater flow model and data were updated to reflect hydrologic conditions through WY 2021-2022.
+The 2022 Alternative Plan Update groundwater flow model and data were updated to reflect hydrologic conditions through WY 2022-2023.
 Recharge from mountain front inflow and from percolation of stream flows into the Indio Subbasin was estimated for 24 watersheds and stream channels along the southwest edge of the model, where the Indio Subbasin interfaces with the consolidated rocks of the San Jacinto and Santa Rosa Mountains.

 In past annual reports, the long-term average value (45,953 AF) was used in the water budget to represent natural recharge.
-However, more recent years have experienced less than the long-term average natural recharge and an annual volume is more indicative of natural water year variations.
-Natural infiltration for WY 2021-2022 was calculated as 21,269 AF, 46 percent of the long-term average (1930-2009).
+However, recent years have been characterized by significant variation from the long-term average natural recharge, and an annual volume is more indicative of natural water year variations.
+Natural infiltration for WY 2022-2023 was calculated as 97,617 AF, more than double the long-term average (1930-2009).